 Podge rolled his eyes, “Oh, perfect!”

 Alex carried him further into his divagation.
-Occasionally they would bump a branch, dislodging the very thing layer of snow hanging onto everything like dew.
+Occasionally they would bump a branch, dislodging the very thin layer of snow hanging onto everything like dew.
 Both Podge and Alex liked the smell of chimney smoke and overcast days that this time of year brought about.
 It was something they could agree on.

-After a while of walking and not seeing anything they sat down on a small rock.
+After a while of walking and not seeing anything, they sat down on a small rock.
 Alex set the cork gun down and stretched his arms.
 Chavishes have one weakness: guns.

 Guns are so frightening to the Chavish that when any kind of one goes off, it scares them not just half to death, but all the way there!
 It’s scandalous!

 Axel handed Podge his.
-There were a couple soft munches before a partially stuffed mouth uttered, “I hopef shings vick upf.”
+There were a couple of soft munches before a partially stuffed mouth uttered, “I hopef shings vick upf.”

-Podge, being the more civilized heathen, spoke eloquently clear mouthed, “Well, I would have had one back there in the clearing before.”
+Podge, being the more civilized heathen, spoke eloquently clear-mouthed, “Well, I would have had one back there in the clearing before.”

 They scarfed down their groutbrook in quiet solitude after that, but not so fast as to yark it back up.
 It was important to hunt Chavishes on a full stomach.
 They can smell repulsive hunger a mile away.

 After they had their fill Alex got up and walked a few steps.
 There was a small crack of a branch a short distance away.
 The boy froze and raised a hand to Podge to be silent.
 Podge already knew what was going on.
-So he stood up on the rock and started the Dance of Disipience.
+So he stood upon the rock and started the Dance of Disipience.

 Just as the cork flew through the air the fox slumped to the ground.
 Alex stepped towards it, his gaze and stature looming over the little orange underweared body.
 He carefully watched its eyes while it twitched for a few seconds.
 Telling, accepting purple eyes stared back at him.
 Then, much slower in contrast to the blow, the deep purple shallowed and the eyes glazed over to stare upwards at the sun.

 Alex stood there for several minutes furrowing his blue eyebrows.
 The body below him finally turned into wispy dust which floated to the ground.
-At the slightest air current it drifted steadily into the snow.
+At the slightest air current, it drifted steadily into the snow.
 Podge thought it would be much more fun if they could see the Chavish for what it really was, and collect them.
 It hadn’t occurred to him that a Chavish may just be dust given life by the words of someone else.

 Without turning to face him Alex blurted out, “Where do we go when we die?”